gspletzer/wheelie_good_eats/README.md

 On the root (`/`) view you will note 3 buttons:

 - `PICK FOR ME`: Selects a random truck from the list for you to dine at.
 It renders your result at `/winner`.
 - `NARROW IT DOWN`: Allows user to type an input into the text box (located above the button) and perform a query of the food trucks that match the food item entered.
-If not items match, you will get a message that says `Uh-oh, no matches.
+If no items match, you will get a message that says `Uh-oh, no matches.
 Craving something else?` at which point, you can enter a new input, or click either of the other buttons.
-- `SHOW ALL`: Allows the use to quickly return to a display of all food tracks.
+- `SHOW ALL`: Allows the user to quickly return to a display of all food tracks.

 On the `/winner` view you will see 2 buttons: